Pizza Flour Guide: 00, Bread Flour, AP & Protein Content

 Why pizza flour matters

 Flour accounts for 90% of your dough by weight and has more impact on your final crust than any other single choice.
 The type you use determines texture, structure, chewiness, crispness, and how the dough behaves in your hands.
+I noticed this firsthand when I switched from grocery store all-purpose to a proper 00 flour — same recipe, same oven, but the dough stretched like silk instead of fighting back, and the crust came out with a completely different chew.

-Different flours contain varying amounts of protein, ash content, and particle sizes — all of which affect gluten development, fermentation speed, browning, and crust texture.
+Different flours contain varying amounts of protein, ash content, and particle sizes: all of which affect gluten development, fermentation speed, browning, and crust texture.
 Once you know what these numbers mean, picking the right flour becomes straightforward.

 Types of pizza flour